FlindersFAME/fame.github.io/Blog/_posts/2022-05-10-snakemake-intro.md

 # Minimum requirements for Snakefile

 Using the same concept as before, you start with your destination, _then_ you describe the journey.
+__By default, Snakemake runs the first rule it encounters in the Snakefile.__
+This is important because we use the first rule--`rule all`-- to declare the pipeline targets.
+There are no outputs or shell command for rule all, so the rule just tells Snakemake that we need the file "A.sam".

 Create a file called `Snakefile` and add the following:

 ```